🔍 Key Changes in the Criminal Law 2024 in India – A Simple Guide for Citizens

 - Judgment: Within 45 days of the conclusion

-Ministry of Law and Justice-
+Ministry of Law and Justice-Criminal Law 2024 in India

 📚 3.
 Indian Evidence Act Replaced by Bharatiya Sakshya Adhiniyam (BSA)